galaxyproject/training-material/topics/imaging/tutorials/astronomy-source-extractor/tutorial.md

 ## Data Requirements

-The source-extractor tool operates on a single image file, typically for astronomy, a sky image containing luminous sources.
-Optionally, users can supply a mask and/or a filter.
+The source-extractor tool accepts a single image file as input, with the option for users to provide a mask and/or a filter.
+Typically, for astronomy, a sky image contains luminous sources.

 **Image:**
 - Preferrably: light sources on a dark background.